Learn the basics.

 - Distance Learning via a Virtual Classroom (public and onsite).
 Please note: a web cam is mandatory to participate in Distance Learning.

 The minimum requirement for JHSC Certification Part One training is three days (or 19.5 hours).
+The minimum requirement for JHSC Certification Part One eLearning is 2 days (or 13 hours).
 All participants must meet the minimum training requirement to successfully complete the program.
 If portions of the program are missed, the participant will not be able to write the final evaluation and will be required to retake the training.

 All of the below options meet the CPO requirements for Part One - simply pick the one that’s best for your workplace and register on-line or call 1 877-494-9777 ext.
 0.